Admire-ljb/Air-chat/README.md

 ## Appendix D: Chat history Logs
 ### Task Activation(TA)
+User: Fly all drones to find the hostage, there are more than one hostage.

+TALKER: You are an algorithm engineer for drone swarm algorithms, tasked with completing swarm missions using the predefined primitives provided below.

+When I make a request, you need to provide the corresponding Python code to accomplish that task and explain what the code does.

+You are not to use any other hypothetical functions that you think might exist.

+You can use simple Python functions from libraries such as math and numpy.

+The code output should be formatted as a python code string: "python ... ".

+Write the code to accomplish following task：Fly all drones to find the hostage, there are more than one hostage.

+Here are some primitives you can use:

+get_agents_name: To retrieve the names of all available drones.

+get_system_objects: To find objects in the scene that may represent hostages.

+is_find_target: Checks if a specified drone has found the target

+get_target_pose: To get the position of identified hostages.

+move_drones_to_target: To direct drones to the locations of hostages.

+swarm_search_pattern: To conduct a coordinated search using patterns like grid or spiral.

+coordinate_search: For dividing the search area among multiple drones.

+A few useful things：

+Task Type: Cooperative searching

+Task BreakDown:

+Ensure drones are dispersed to cover a larger area, you can use swarm_search_pattern to systematically cover large areas using grid or spiral patterns.

+Monitor drone status to check for target detection, use is_find_target in a loop for each drone to check for specific hostage images.

+Record and navigate to the positions of identified hostages.
+Employ move_drones_to_target to direct drones to each hostage's location once identified

+Task Difficulties:

+Detection Loop: Continuous checking may lead to increased latency in finding hostages, requiring effective timing strategies.

+Dispersion Strategy: Effectively determining initial positions and ensuring that drones maintain their spacing during the search.

+Communication Issues: Ensuring that all drones can share information about found hostages without overlap or confusion.

+---

 ### Knowledge Expansion(KE)
 ### Demonstration video dialogue recording
 ### Interactive conversation(Partial)